An explanation of why broadband speed matters and how to get the right package for your needs.

 Rain, wind and extreme weather conditions can affect both your speed and connection.

 If you have an older modem or cables there may be a limit on what speed of upload you can receive.
-When you update your broadband or switch suppliers, many providers will update your hardware as part of their package.
-If they don't do this as a matter of course, it may be worth your while asking.

 If your broadband has been recently disconnected then this could affect your broadband speed.
 Reconnect to resynchronise your connection with your provider.